robwoolley/meta-ros-maintainer-notes/newrelease.md

 # Master Branch Modifications

-The first commit after the branch should modify ros-distro.conf to reflect the current release series.
+The first commit after the branch should modify all the layer.conf files to reflect the current release series.

 ```
 meta-ros-common: ROS_OE_RELEASE_SERIES: switch from honister to kirkstone